5 Simple Tips for Cleaning and Curating Your Jewelry Box

 2. Clean Your Jewelry

-Once everything’s out, give your jewelry a little spa day.
+Once everything is out, give your jewelry a little spa day.
 A soft polishing cloth works wonders on silver, gold, platinum, and well-made costume pieces.

 If a piece needs more than a polish, mix a drop of baby shampoo in warm water and use a soft toothbrush.
-Just remember— any beads or pearls strung on silk should never go in water.
+Just remember, beads or pearls strung on silk should never go in water.
 The silk and thread can stretch when wet.

-And please be careful with ultrasonic cleaners.
-They can loosen stones in their settings.
-Early in my career, I made the mistake of putting my grandmother’s ring in one without checking the stones first.
-A tiny rose-cut diamond came loose, and I never found it.
-Even after replacing it, it never felt quite the same and my heart is still broken about it…
+Be careful with ultrasonic cleaners.
+They can loosen stones.
+Early in my career, I put my grandmother’s ring in one without checking the stones first.
+A tiny diamond came loose and I never found it.
+Even after replacing it, it never felt the same and my heart is still broken about it.

 Some gemstones like emeralds, pearls and opals, can be permanently damaged by ultrasonic cleaners.
 More information about how to care for and clean specific gemstones and birthstone jewelry is available on my Jewelry Care Tips page.